Mueller concedes he can't indict Trump, says Giuliani - Journal du Cameroun

 But that report, and the evidence behind it, could serve as the basis for impeachment of the president in Congress.

-The point is of interest as Mueller’s probe, which has already indicted 19 people, including several top Trump campaign officials.
+Mueller’s probe has already indicted 19 people, including top Trump campaign officials.

 No one knows whether Mueller’s team has any strong evidence of collusion with the Russians, or of Trump actively obstructing the investigation, another evident thrust of Mueller’s probe.

+“We’re demanding from him — tell us what you have to get from an interview that you don’t already have.
+Because he has all the facts to make a decision,” Giuliani said later on Fox News’ “The Ingraham Angle.”

+“There would be a narrow area where we might agree if they could tell us why they need it.”

-If Trump refuses, Mueller could be forced to issue a subpoena to force him to testify, which could spark a legal battle of its own.
+If Trump refuses an interview, Mueller could be forced to issue a subpoena to force him to testify, which could spark a legal battle of its own.

+Giuliani, on a media blitz since joining Trump’s legal team a month ago, said the year-old Mueller probe should be ready to wrap up.

+“If you’re going to write a fair report, fine, write it.
+If you’re going to write an unfair report, write it and we will combat it,” he said on the Fox News program.

 Although the precedent of the 1970s Watergate case says that presidential records can be subpoenaed, some scholars say that precedent might not extend to forcing the president himself to testify.
 If there is a battle over the issue, it would likely end up in the Supreme Court.